ClusterHQ/flocker/docs/introduction.rst

 * Geard works by creating systemd units.
 * Systemd units are a good way to provide admin tools for:

-  * logging and state inspection.
+  * Logging and state inspection.
-  * starting/stopping (including at boot).
+  * Starting/stopping (including at boot).
-  * inter-unit dependency management.
+  * Inter-unit dependency management.
-  * lots of other stuff.

 Managing volumes